List of Everybody Loves Raymond characters: Marie Barone

-Marie Barone (née Bernoulli) (Doris Roberts) is the wife of Frank, and matriarch of the Barone family.
+Marie Barone (née Janella) (Doris Roberts) is the wife of Frank, and matriarch of the Barone family.
 As a housewife, she excels in household duties, including cooking, cleaning, and keeping and maintaining a good household.
 She is very nosy, snobbish, and insulting, and has a strong hold over her family, using guilt and a victim complex to get her way.
 Her penchant for this type of behavior becomes a focal point of many episodes of the show.
-She has very high self-esteem and regards herself as a positive example of what every wife, mother and woman should be, but in reality is responsible, at least in part, for much of the misery and conflict within the Barone family.
+She has very high self-esteem and regards herself as a positive example of what every wife, mother and woman should be, but is also responsible, at least in part, for much of the misery and conflict within the Barone family.
 She takes special pride in the family's Italian heritage and even arranges a vacation to Italy for them out of her own savings.

 Throughout the series, she is shown to have favorites with certain people, with her younger son, Raymond, being the first and her daughter-in-law, Debra being possibly the last.
 Other than Frank, nearly everyone has a hard time standing up to Marie due to her ability to make people feel guilty, although Debra does occasionally take a stand.
 She is well aware of Raymond's reluctance to stand up to her, and in many situations takes advantage of this to achieve her own interests.

 It is established in the flashbacks of "How They Met" that she has never liked Debra, even back when Ray and Debra were dating.
 Marie has never admitted her dislike of Debra outright and is careful about not saying it out loud, but she jumps at most every chance to annoy her or indirectly insult her on many occasions just for her own pleasure.

 She has saved a little money on the side every day and admitted to Debra that she collected over $46,000 since her wedding.
 Marie is also shown to actually control the family's finances in front of Frank, who had always thought he was the one in charge and remained oblivious to much of her savings or expenses.